Marriage Visa Guide| Lawyer Fees & Green Card Costs

 Key Points to Know

-A marriage green card comes with a host of benefits, including legal permanent residency, the ability to get work authorization, travel flexibility, a path to citizenship and more, which a marriage visa lawyer can explain to you!
-It’s important to follow all the immigration steps diligently to avoid unnecessary delays or denials to your visa application.
-Unlike many other immigration benefits, you can apply for a marriage green card even if you have an unlawful presence in the U.S. or you have overstayed a visa, although these are not ideal circumstances and should be thoroughly addressed with your legal representative.
+A marriage green card comes with a host of benefits, including legal permanent residency, the ability to get work authorization, travel flexibility, a path to citizenship, and more.
+It’s important to follow all the immigration steps diligently to avoid unnecessary delays or denials of your visa application.
+Unlike many other immigration benefits, you can apply for a marriage green card even if you have an unlawful presence in the U.S. or you have overstayed a visa, although these are not ideal circumstances and should be thoroughly addressed with a marriage visa lawyer.

 Reunite with Your Spouse Sooner